×

 Spanning the Cosmos

-Scientists think that, for nearly its entire existence, water has been prevalent in the universe.
+Scientists think that for nearly its entire existence, water has been prevalent in the universe.
 A vital solvent in our metabolic processes, star formation produces much of the water in the universe as a by-product.
-Do you wonder, was complex life certain?
-Or is it more probable, that life as we know developed as a by-product?

 Journal Entry: Water & Sky.
 Starlight is Elemental.
 Series: Universal Truth.
 The skys on the Big Island of Hawaii are beautiful, The night skys are filled with stars. because we have very little ambient light pollution.